robertkuhar/FPiJ/README.md

 FPiJ
 ====

-Functional Programming in Java, Harnessing the Power of Java 8 Lambda Expressions by Venkat Subramaniam
+"Functional Programming in Java, Harnessing the Power of Java 8 Lambda Expressions" by Venkat Subramaniam

+Requires Java 8